dalikewara/umar/README.md

 umar
 ```

 It will show you any information you need.
+More information can be found at the [docs](https://www.dalikewara.com/docs/umar/).

 ## Release